-i.
-BRAC EPL Investments Limited (Subsidiary): BRAC Bank Limited acquired 51% shares of Equity Partners Limited on 31 July 2009.
-This company was incorporated in Bangladesh on 19 April 2000 as a private limited company under the Companies Act 1994 and was subsequently renamed as "BRAC EPL Investments Limited".
-It was established to cater to the needs of the fast growing capital markets in Bangladesh.
-It works as a merchant bank with a full-fledged merchant banking license from the Bangladesh Securities and Exchange Commission (BSEC).
-The company's services comprise of lead managing Initial Public Offerings, Domestic and International Placement, Portfolio Management and Project Development and Consultancy.
+BRAC EPL Investments Limited (Subsidiary)

+BRAC Bank acquired 51% shares of Equity Partners Limited on 31 July 2009.
+This entity was incorporated in Bangladesh on 19 April 2000 as a private limited company, under the Companies Act, 1994, and was subsequently renamed as "BRAC EPL Investments Limited".
+BRAC Bank acquired an additional 25% shares in the entity in 2011 and an additional 18.57% in 2016.
+During 2017, the bank acquired a further 5.275% in the entity.
+During 2019, the bank acquired another 0.10%, thus taking the total shareholding to 99.945% at the end of the year 2019.

+BRAC EPL Investments was established to cater to the needs of the fast growing capital markets of Bangladesh.
+It works as a merchant bank with a full-fledged merchant banking license from Bangladesh Securities and Exchange Commission (BSEC).
+The company's service portfolio comprises lead managing initial public offerings, domestic and international placements, portfolio management and project development and consultancy.